Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     software may link directly to specific versions.
 In addition old downloads from the Homebrew download-cache are deleted.

+    Reserved brews (see `reserve` and `unreserve`) are not deleted.

-    If `--force` is passed, remove out-of-date keg-only brews as well.
+    If `--force` is passed, remove out-of-date keg-only and reserved brews as well.

     If `-n` is passed, show what would be removed, but do not actually remove anything.